Behaviour Modification Programme

 How do I work?

-My approach is holistic and I use the EMRA model (Emotional, Mood, Reinforcement Assessment) pioneered by COAPE (Centre of Applied Pet Ethology) to treat behavioural problems in companion animals.
+My approach is holistic and I use the MHERA model (Mood, Hedonic Set Point, Emotions, Reinforcement Assessment) pioneered by COAPE (Centre of Applied Pet Ethology) to treat behavioural problems in companion animals.
 This is done in 3 steps.

-Firstly, to help your pet I must find out how they feel on a daily basis, whether its breed specific or ensuring all their welfare needs are being met.
-For example, if you have a problem with barking and lunging at other dogs but the dog is also anxious at home, this must be treated as first.
+Firstly, to help your pet I must find out what kind of personality they are and how they feel on a daily basis, whether its breed specific or ensuring all their welfare needs are being met.
+For example, if you have a problem with barking and lunging at other dogs but the dog is also anxious at home, this must be treated at first.

 STEP 2 – Emotional Assessment